 Some fixed-rate tariffs do run for a number of years, but they’re not particularly common.
 Usually, contracts are 12-18 months.
 After that, your cheap energy deal becomes expensive when you’re transferred onto your provider’s standard variable rate – or SVT for short – which will be far higher than other tariffs on the market.

 Remember that the best energy deals are often reserved for new customers, enticing people in with perks and cheap rates.
 But nothing lasts forever – after a grace period you’re not shiny and exciting anymore as the company already has your custom.
 The lesson to learn?
-Loyalty doesn’t pay and you’re likely paying over the odds for electricity and gas.
-Always switch energy suppliers at the end of your contract, or at least take out a new contract – more on this below.
+Loyalty rarely pays, and you’re likely paying over the odds for electricity and gas.
+Always switch energy suppliers at the end of your contract, or at least take out a new contract.
+For information on how to best to this, read our guide on how to switch energy provider.

 Enter your postcode to compare energy deals